xxx

 One of the best ways to get options when looking for an independent financial adviser is to ask family and friends for recommendations.
 Often the quality of an adviser only becomes apparent when working with them.

-Please be careful of many online “review” and “recommendation” sites as they are often not independent and often match you with the ones that pay the most or simply whoever is closest to you (such as Unbiased).
+Please be careful of many online “review” and “recommendation” sites as they are rarely fully independent and often match you with the ones that pay the most or simply whoever is closest to you (such as Unbiased).

-A restricted adviser should explain what they’re restricted to and what effect this will have on the advice they will give you.
+A Restricted Financial Adviser should explain what they’re restricted to and what effect this will have on the advice they will give you.

-For more informatino on the difference between an Indepednent Financial Adviser and a Restricted Financial Adviser please refer to our article on this topic – The difference between an independent and restricted adviser.
+For more information on the difference between an Independent Financial Adviser and a Restricted Financial Adviser please refer to our article on this topic – The difference between an independent and restricted adviser.

 With an “advised sale”, you will get advice about the service or product you’re receiving.
 This would involve explaining why the particular product or provider would meet your demands and needs and giving a recommendation that is tailored to your individual, specific needs and situation.